-The fact that blockchain has grown so rapidly has also led to a shortage of experienced job applicants, so those who have the necessary skills are in a great position when negotiating for salary and other compensation.
-Those who prefer working remotely will find blockchain jobs to be welcoming too.
+Blockchain’s rapid growth has also led to a shortage of experienced job applicants, so those who have the necessary skills are in a great position when negotiating for salary and other compensation.
+Those who prefer working remotely will also find blockchain jobs welcoming.

 In-Demand Blockchain Skills

-Here are some of the most in-demand blockchain skills currently:
+Here are the five most in-demand blockchain skills currently:

 Job Sites for Blockchain Jobs

-The following table shows standalone job sites for job seekers with blockchain skills.
-Some advertise strictly freelance and contract work, while others advertise traditional employment.
-The job sites are listed alphabetically along with self-descriptions from the sites themselves.
+The following table shows the top job sites for job seekers with blockchain skills.
+Some advertise only freelance or contract work, while others post traditional employment.
+The job sites are listed with self-descriptions from the sites themselves.

 |Site Name||Description from Website|